Deepfake Phishing Simulations | Fully Managed | Breacher.ai

 The training was well-structured, clear, and provided valuable insights into the growing threat landscape associated with deepfakes.
 The content was relevant and up-to-date.

-How long does a typical simulation process take?
+How long does a typical simulation take?

 Do we need to install any software?